MuhiMoMottaleb/CSCE676_Project/README.md

 ---

-## 4. Framework/Setup for Each RQs
+## 4. Framework Setup for Each RQs

-Each of the RQs have the following framework/setup block diagram to show each RQ was conducted.
+Each of the RQs have the following framework Setup block diagram to show each RQ was conducted, as depicted below.
+All of the RQs and their blocks have common things (such as loading creditcard.csv) that aren't repeateadly called out, for brevity purposes.
+More detail is in the `main_notebook.ipynb` file.

 **RQ1 Framework Setup**
 <img width="1206" height="352" alt="image" src="https://github.com/user-attachments/assets/2a082036-6156-4d66-97a1-27977ba79735" />